Facebook ads are essential for every ecommerce company and this guide will help you get started running profitable campaigns.

 In the past year alone, Facebook ads have changed a lot and will continue to change and be updated in the future.

-This guide was just recently updated in 2020 to include the latest strategies and tactics that are working for ecommerce brands today.
+This guide was just recently updated to include the latest strategies and tactics that are working for ecommerce brands of any size today.
 And we’ll continue to update it as things change.

 We’ll start from the very beginning from installing a Facebook Pixel all the way through scaling and automating campaigns.
 Feel free to skip ahead if you’ve got the foundations covered.